j3ffyang/container/docs/20201211_capacity_consideration.md

 ## Executive Summary

-Since all compute has been designed and allocated running on Kubernetes, therefore in term of compute (pod), storage (nfs), network (ingress-controller), security (image and registry) and so on, the environment is quite standard and it's easy to measure the workload
+Since all compute workload has been designed and allocated running on Kubernetes, therefore in term of compute (pod), storage (nfs), network (ingress-controller), security (image and registry) and so on, the environment is quite standard and it's easy to measure the workload

 When the resources are deployed in this environment, the install follows standard `helm chart` from community.
-We don't tune the parameter in chart unless otherwise we highlight in document.
+We don't tune the parameter in `chart` unless otherwise we highlight in document.
 It means the resource allocation comes from open source community without specifically changed

 One of event driven application integrated in this solution has a pre-requisite of running on Kubernetes up to `1.15.11`.